Plaristote/crails/README.md

 - [libmemcached](http://libmemcached.org) (optional, used by crails-cache)
 - [Magick++](http://www.imagemagick.org/Magick++/) (optional, used by crails-image)

-MacOSX users, you're out of luck (sort of): this project requires the `thread_local` feature from C++11, which Apple has removed from clang.
-You can still work using the `cedar14-compat` branch.
+MacOSX users: this project requires the `thread_local` feature from C++11, which isn't available on Apple's clang.

 Building the Crails Framework
 --------